 If for some reason you can't or don't want to use Mnemosyne's built-in sync mechanism (e.g. because you can't keep your server running all the time), for desktop clients alternatives like Dropbox work (in combination with starting Mnemosyne with the

 -d <datadir> option to set a custom datadir, as described here.), but will be less efficient.
 However, make sure you sync the entire Mnemosyne data directory (under Windows e.g. C:\Users\<your user name>\Application Data\Roaming\Mnemosyne), and not just the database file itself, otherwise the statistics you submit to the science server will get confused.
-Also, make sure that you don't leave two copies of Mnemosyne running at the same time on different machines, as this will corruption and issues with the science log upload.
+Also, make sure that you don't leave two copies of Mnemosyne running at the same time on different machines, as this will cause corruption and issues with the science log upload.